Dan Lohrmann

 Want to book Adam Riess as a speaker for your event?
 Please provide the info below and we’ll get in touch within 24h:

-Today, Riess leads the SH0ES Team (Supernova H0 for the Equation of State of Dark Energy), the most precise ongoing effort to measure the Hubble Constant — the rate at which the universe is currently expanding.
-Using both the Hubble Space Telescope and the James Webb Space Telescope, his team has confirmed the existence of a deep discrepancy — the “Hubble tension” — between the expansion rate measured in the present-day universe and the rate predicted from observations of the early universe.
-His landmark 2024 studies using Webb data ruled out measurement error as the cause at greater than 8-sigma confidence, suggesting that the standard model of cosmology may be fundamentally incomplete.
+Today, Riess leads the SH0ES Team (Supernova H0 for the Equation of State of Dark Energy), the most precise ongoing effort to measure the Hubble constant, the rate at which the universe is currently expanding.
+Using both the Hubble Space Telescope and the James Webb Space Telescope, his team has confirmed a deep discrepancy, the “Hubble tension,” between the expansion rate measured in the nearby universe, around 73 kilometers per second per megaparsec, and the slower rate predicted from observations of the early universe.
+His landmark studies with Webb data ruled out measurement error as the cause at greater than 8-sigma confidence, and he now helps lead international efforts to reconcile the competing measurements.
 The implication is extraordinary: our best current theory of the universe may be missing something profound.

 | Basic Data Protection Information | |